 - They are strong light-demanders.

-- The have high dispersal rates.
+- The produce large number of seeds and have high dispersal rates.

 - They can survive prolonged periods of dormancy.